 Nowhere else in Europe is it as easy to immerse yourself into the wilderness while on a beach holiday as it is in the Balkans.
-If, however, you are specifically looking for a outdoorsy holiday destination, you should check out the best hiking destinations in the Balkans below.
+If, however, you are specifically looking for an outdoorsy vacation destination, you should pick up your best backpack, strap on your comfiest travel shoes and check out the best-hiking destinations in the Balkans below.

 Durmitor National Park, Montenegro

-The landscapes in this part of the Balkans are truly breathtaking.
-Their variety in elevation and vegetation results in plenty of hiking options, ranging from easy walks to challenging overnight treks.
+The landscapes in this part of the Balkans are genuinely breathtaking.
+Their variety in elevation and vegetation results in many hiking options, ranging from easy walks to challenging overnight treks.
 Most trails in Durmitor National Park begin at Crno Lake, which lies a 40-minute walk from the town of Žabljak, the park’s main gateway.
-Hikes typically include mountain meadows, valleys, forests and barren mountain slopes.
+Hikes typically include mountain meadows, valleys, forests, and barren mountain slopes.

 Until as recently as twenty years ago, the Accursed Mountains on the border between Montenegro and Albania were all but inaccessible.
 Nowadays, however, they can be visited, although getting there might still take some effort.

 Keep in mind, though, that even though the trail is signposted and well-marked, it leads you through rugged and uninhabited mountain landscapes.
-Make sure that you carry plenty of water and food, have the proper clothing and equipment, and are in good physical shape.
+Ensure that you carry plenty of water (check out these fantastic collapsible water bottles) and food, have the proper clothing and equipment, and are in good physical shape.
 If you’re prepared, this could be the hike of a lifetime.

 Paklenica National Park, Croatia

-Paklenica National Park in northern Dalmatia is widely recognized as one of the best hiking destinations in the Balkans.
-The second oldest national park in Croatia, this park encompasses two dolomite limestone canyons—Velika Paklenica and Mala Paklenica—in Croatia’s largest mountain range, the Velebit ridge.
+In northern Dalmatia, Paklenica National Park is widely recognized as one of the best-hiking destinations in the Balkans.
+Croatia’s second oldest national park encompasses two dolomite limestone canyons Velika Paklenica and Mala Paklenica—in Croatia’s largest mountain range, the Velebit ridge.

 This spectacular national park is home to more than 150 kilometers (93 miles) of hiking trails.
-You can explore the canyons and slopes but also ascend the 1,757-meter (5,765-foot) summit of Vaganski Vrh for stunning views.
+You can explore the canyons and slopes and ascend the 1,757-meter (5,765-foot) summit of Vaganski Vrh for stunning views.

 Paklenica National Park is easily reached from Zadar, a popular historic tourist city on the northern Dalmatian coast.
-And, there is a great photo jeep safari you can take – perfect for the family.
+And, there is an excellent photo jeep safari you can take – perfect for the family.

 Plitvice Lakes National Park, Croatia